About

 • Remove from oven and let them cool on a cooling rack to room temperature.

-• Best eaten immediately, or store in an airtight container for 2-3 days at room temperature (Longer in the fridge)
+• Best eaten immediately, or store in an airtight container for 2-3 days at room temperature (longer in the fridge).

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”

-Did you make this?Tag me on Instagram!I love seeing what you’ve made!
+Tag me on Instagram!I love seeing what you’ve made!
 Tag me on Instagram at @TheFlavorBender or leave me a comment & rating below.

 You don’t have to be a Kiwi or Aussie to enjoy these!
 These are great for any kind of occasion.
 Give them a try 🙂